 The Origin Story

-I’m a social person.
-I get energy, focus, and inspiration from being around other people (especially creatives).
-However, I’m also a solo artist.
-My creativity flows best when I can turn off the “interact-with-humans” part of my brain, and dive deep into my work.
+Greetings!
+Carla here, I’m the founder of Art Office.
+I’m a social person––I get energy, focus, and inspiration from being around other people.
+However, I work best alone.
+My creativity flows so much better when I can turn off the “interact-with-humans” part of my brain, and dive deep into my work.

-So… In order to make artwork, I need energy, in order to get energy, I need to be around people, but if I’m interacting with people, I can’t get any work done!
+In order to make artwork, I need motivation; to get motivated, I need to be around people, but if I’m around people, I can’t get any work done!

-Like many millennials, I’m hopelessly addicted to the TV show The Office.
+Like many millennials, I’ve spent most of my adulthood watching The Office.
 I think of it as a kind of supplement to my anxiety-riddled, not-funny, and often isolated life.
 I crave the predictable, organized feeling of working a boring old desk job at a place like Dunder Mifflin.
 One day as I was watching Pam turn down Jan’s offer to enroll in a graphic design training program in New York for the hundredth time…

-…I thought, “What if I could make a hybrid workplace that combines the structure and accountability of an office, with the autonomy and atmosphere of an art studio!”
+…I thought, “What if I could create a hybrid workplace that combines the structure and accountability of an office, with the autonomy and atmosphere of an art studio!”

 Of course, then Covid had to happen.
 All plans for an in-person Art Office had to be put on hold, but that was probably a good thing!
-Because we could do the entire program online, we were able to avoid the cost of renting an office space while we tested everything out.
-So far, we’ve had three test groups, and are going to begin the first non-test session early 2021.
+Since its inception, we’ve had several test sessions, and then several more full-length sessions, and served over twenty-five artists.

 The dream for a brick-and-mortar location is still alive, but the important thing is that the program is working.
 Artists are being motivated, inspired, and held accountable to produce work consistently.

 The word “art” comes from a very old root word meaning, “to fit together,” and “office” comes from another old word that means, “doing work.”
 Here at Art Office, that’s our goal.